Attractants

 attractant

 Attractants play a huge role in preventing the establishment and invasion of various problematic pests.
-Pests such as flies, cockroaches, ants and even wild animals usually are lured by special attractants because of their need for mating and reproduction.
+Pests such as flies, cockroaches, ants, and even wild animals are usually lured by special attractants because of their need for mating and reproduction.
 If there are pheromones in the air, they are easily drawn to the source, which pest control experts use to their advantage to seize and eliminate them.

 What are attractants?